dustinpfister/blog_posts/_posts/lodash_debounce.md

 ### 4.1 - Request Animation Frame

 In this example I am then using the request animation frame to create a simple canvas element animation loop.
 Of you have not looked into canvas elements yet you will likely want to at some point sooner or later as canvas elements are a major options when it comes to drawing graphics with javaScript code in a client side javaScript environment.
+I have wrote a [getting started post with canvas elements](/2017/05/17/canvas-getting-started/), and have also made a long collection of [canvas examples](/2020/03/23/canvas-example/) that might also be wort checkout out of you want to look into this subject at a deeper level.

 ```html
 <html>